ryangjchandler/orbit/README.md

 ## Usage

-To being using Orbit, create a Laravel model and use the `Orbit\Concerns\Orbital` trait.
+To begin using Orbit, create a Laravel model and use the `Orbit\Concerns\Orbital` trait.

 ```php
 class Post extends Model